Framer Motion: Complete React & Next.js Guide 2026

 }

 Setting reducedMotion="user" automatically disables transform and layout animations while preserving opacity and color transitions.
-This is the recommended approach from the official docs.
-For a deeper dive into building accessible interfaces, see building interactive UI components.

 Custom Control with useReducedMotion: